 What else separates cryptos from stocks?
 Anyone can make their own blockchain ledger.

 For this reason, strange coins exist, such as Dogecoin, created by a group of bored programmers.
-You should also understand that just as anyone can make their own blockchain token, so can any individual launch an ICO.
+You should also understand that just as anyone can make their own blockchain token, can any individual launch an ICO.

 Of course, the same can’t be said for stocks, particularly those traded on the NASDAQ, Dow Industrial, and NYSE.